w3arycod3r/rpi-nts-server/README.md

 # rpi-nts-server
-Raspberry Pi 4B Based NTS Server
+How to setup a Raspberry Pi 4B Based NTS Server using Chrony

+# Hardware

+# Software

+# Testing

+# References